These IELTS sample letters illustrate the different types you may come across in the test.

 I am writing to you to request that you allow me to pay my rent late this month.

-I’ve been a tenant with you for a number of years now, and, as you know, I have always paid my rent on time.
-However, I am having a few financial problems at the moment.
-Last month, I was made redundant from my job because the company I work for is closing down.
+The reason is that I am having a few financial problems at the moment.
+Last month, I was made redundant from my job due to the fact that the company I work for is closing down.
 Because I have not worked at the company for long, I have not received a redundancy payment, therefore leaving me short of money this month.

 I can assure you that I will be able to pay the rent on the 15th of next month.
 I have now found another job, and they have kindly agreed to give me an advance on my wages, but they are unable to arrange this until next week.